 Within Scrivener, you can store these descriptions and charts showing the progression of Enneagram behaviors based on how an event influences the characters.

 Imagine keeping your Enneagram documentation and character profiles in one application.
-Scrivener simplifies constructing, maintaining, and referencing your characters.
+For instance, Scrivener’s powerful ability to record and store information simplifies constructing, maintaining, and referencing your characters.

 Get Your Free Character Template